sseltzer/COP4531-Grep/proj6/readme.txt

 maturana@linprog2.cs.fsu.edu:~/projtest>grep.x -v ave COP4531/*.txt
 args.Size(): 4
 We may now have our first look at him.
-An Instagram photo that surfaced yesterday Genisys,” Sarah Connor (Emilia Clarke) explains that somehow the Trousers of Time™ have There is an ave here maturana@linprog2.cs.fsu.edu:~/projtest>
+An Instagram photo that surfaced yesterday Genesis,” Sarah Connor (Emilia Clarke) explains that somehow the Trousers of Time™ have There is an ave here maturana@linprog2.cs.fsu.edu:~/projtest>